 5. If Possible, Make It Legal

 Depending on where you live, you may be able to formalize your digital estate plan in a legally binding document, such as your Will or a codicil to a Will.
 The easiest way to do this is to name a Digital Executor in your Will (or specify who your traditional Executor should work with to settle your digital estate).
 Then you should specify the location of your digital asset inventory, so that when the time comes your Digital Executor can find and access your plan.

-Do not include your passwords other digital asset access information in your Will.
+Do not include your passwords or other digital asset access information in your Will.
 When you die, your Will becomes a public document, which means that anyone can read it—including any sensitive information it may contain.
 A good solution to this is to refer in your Will to an outside document that contains all the necessary information needed to settle your digital estate.
 This way, you can continue to add to, revise, and update the document without either having to formally change your will or putting your digital assets at risk.